 |Bay leaves (Laurus nobilis).
 Note for deep green color slightly wilted leaves.|

 Bay leaves give off a pleasing and sweet aroma when added to the recipes.
 Wilted and dried leaves indeed are strongly aromatic and can be stored for months.
-Its dried fruit (berries) can also be employed as a flavoring agent in the cuisines.
+Its dried fruit (berries) can also be employed as a flavoring agent in the cuisine.

 This spice has many volatile active components such as a-pinene, ß-pinene, myrcene, limonene, linalool, methyl chavicol, neral, a-terpineol, geranyl acetate, eugenol, and chavicol.
-These compounds are known to have been antiseptic, anti-oxidant, digestive, and thought to have anti-cancer properties.
+These compounds are known to have been antiseptic, antioxidant, digestive, and thought to have anti-cancer properties.

 Medicinally, the benefits of the bay leaf and its berries are plentiful.
 It has astringent, diuretic, and appetite stimulant properties.

-Essential oil from the bay leaves contains mostly cineol (50%); furthermore, eugenol, chavicol, acetyl eugenol, methyl eugenol, a- and ß-pinene, phellandrene, linalool, geraniol and terpineol are also found.
+Essential oil from the bay leaves contains mostly cineol (50%); furthermore, eugenol, chavicol, acetyl eugenol, methyl eugenol, a- and ß-pinene, phellandrene, linalool, geraniol, and terpineol are also found.